-Head out onto the Pacific Ocean to one of the world’s most fascinating corners, the remote Galapagos Islands off the coast of Ecuador, famously known for their crucial role in Charles Darwin’s theory of evolution.
+The remote Galapagos Islands off the coast of Ecuador, are one of the world’s most fascinating corners of the Pacific Ocean, famously known for their crucial role in Charles Darwin’s theory of evolution.
 You will reach these equally beautiful and fascinating islands via a flight from Quito / Guayaquil and land on the islands’ main airport on Baltra Island.
 At this former strategic point of the Second World War, both tourists and colonists arrive for their stay in the Galapagos.
-Upon your arrival, your naturalist English speaking guide will assist you and transfer with you by bus to the nearby dock.
+Upon your arrival to Galapagos Islands, your naturalist English speaking guide will assist you and transfer with you by bus to the nearby dock.
 From here, you’ll embark on your home for the next days, the charmingly sturdy and reliable New Flamingo Motor Yacht.
-After a friendly welcome aboard and a briefing you will start your adventures right away with a trip to Highlands after lunch.
+After a friendly welcome aboard and a briefing, you will start your adventures right away with a trip to Highlands after lunch.
 The highlands of Santa Cruz are a deep green, contrasting beautifully with much of the dry, lower islands.
-The dominant vegetation in the highlands is the Scalesia trees, creating the lush green color.
+The dominant vegetation in the highlands is the Scalesia trees in Galapagos Islands, create the lush green color.
 The lava tubes, over half a mile long, are underground and walking through them is a unique, surreal experience.
 After this first relaxing outing, you return to the yacht for a delicious dinner and your briefing for the next day.

 We will arrive on the northern coast of Santa Cruz Island, where we will visit the long and sandy Bachas Beach, one of the most important nesting beaches for sea turtles.
 Here you can also find flamingos, Black-winged stilts, sea lions, herons, marine iguanas, and — with a little bit of luck — tiny Galapagos penguins.
 In addition, this beach is one of the main nesting sites of sea turtles in the Galapagos.
 A female can lay eggs 3 or 4 times with an average of 70 eggs each, but they then spend 3 to 5 years without breeding.
-At this paradisiacal site, we will also find the remains of barges that sank long ago; these were once property of the United States Navy when they operated an airbase on Baltra Island during World War II.
+In Santa Cruz Island, we will also find the remains of barges that sank long ago; these were once property of the United States Navy when they operated an airbase on Baltra Island during World War II.
 In fact, the beach got its name because the English word “barges” was hard to pronounce for the local people – hence “Bachas” Beach.
 You will also have the opportunity to swim on this soft white sand beach or explore the fascinating underwater by snorkeling.
-Concluding this amazing experience in the Galapagos Islands, you will be transferred to the Baltra Island airport for your return flight to the Ecuadorian mainland.
+After Santa Cruz Island and concluding this amazing experience in the Galapagos Islands, you will be transferred to the Baltra Island airport for your return flight to the Ecuadorian mainland.
 Enjoy your last look back at the “enchanted islands,” a unique paradise with inspiring natural wonders.

 In the afternoon we will land on the fourth largest island in the Galapagos: Santiago Island, also known as “James Island” or “San Salvador Island.”
 The old rusted machines and run-down buildings of former salt mine workers are still apparent on the island, though the last attempts to populate Santiago Island were given up on forty years ago.
 Sullivan Bay is located on the eastern coast of Santiago Island.
 Its lava field, covered with lava cactuses, has a variety of interesting patterns of important geologic interest, as you will be able to observe the contrasting lava landscapes from an older eruption and a newer one formed during the last quarter of the 19th century.
 After exploring these lava flows, you can swim or snorkel with playful sea lions.